 Sable Elyse Smith, 2016, Image courtesy the artist and Socrates Sculpture Park.
 Photo: Nate Dorr

-Every year, fifteen artists are selected through a competitive open-call application process.
-Artists including Sable Elyse Smith (EAF16), David Brooks (EAF09) Hank Willis Thomas (EAF06), Orly Genger (EAF04), and Sanford Biggers (EAF01) have participated in the EAF program since it was formalized in 2000.
+Every year, fifteen artists are selected for The Socrates Annual Fellowship through a competitive open-call application process.
+Artists including Sable Elyse Smith (2016), David Brooks (2009) Hank Willis Thomas (2006), Orly Genger (2004), and Sanford Biggers (2001) have participated in the fellowship program since it was formalized in 2000.

-Our artist fellows are each awarded a production grant and 24/7 access to the Park’s outdoor artist studio to realize their respective public art projects.
-Please note: we do not provide residential housing for artist fellows.
-The fellows’ completed artworks are exhibited together in The Socrates Annual, which traditionally opens in the fall.
+Our Artist Fellows are each awarded a production grant and five months of seven-days-a-week access to the Park’s outdoor artist studio to realize their respective public art projects.
+The Fellows’ completed artworks are exhibited together in The Socrates Annual, which traditionally opens in the fall.

-*The application for the 2018 Emerging Artist Fellowship (EAF18) program is closed.
-If you would like to view the EAF18 proposal guidelines, click HERE.
+The application for The 2018 Emerging Artist Fellowship program is closed.
+If you would like to view the 2018 proposal guidelines, click HERE.
 The call for 2019 applications will go out in fall 2018.
-To stay abreast of our fellowship deadlines, consider joining our mailing list by entering your email at the bottom right hand corner of this webpage, and by following us on Facebook, Instagram, and Twitter.
+To stay abreast of our fellowship deadlines, please consider joining our mailing list and following us on Facebook, Instagram, and Twitter.

 Toshihiro Oki architect p.c., tree wood, 2013, Image courtesy the designer and Socrates Sculpture Park.